-Whenever a new Kidz Bop album comes out, I’m pretty much forced to get one.
-I’m addicted to hearing how the Kidz Bop team of writers changes the most inappropriate lyrics, into kid-friendly lyrics.
+Kidz Bop albums are addicting.
+I obsess over how the Kidz Bop team of writers change the most inappropriate lyrics, into kid-friendly lyrics.
 No joke.
-It’s an obsession at this point!
 Especially my favorite song right now, Honey, I’m Good.
 Plus, my second favorite on the radio right now, Dear Future Husband.
-Today’s biggest hits on Kidz Bop 29 are sung amazingly well, as always.
-The Kidz Bop kids have crazy voice skills, and the lyrics – pure talent to create appropriate songs for not just kids, but families.
+The kids singing have crazy voice skills, and the lyrics requires pure talent when creating appropriate songs for not just kids, but also families.
 Love it.

 Maroon 5 has a song out called Sugar.
 You’ve heard it.
 You’ve sung along with it.
-You turn around to realize your kids are singing the lyrics, and the mom guilt sets in: I’m a shit mom, my kids are singing the words “Won’t you come and put it down on me?”
+You turn around to realize your kids are singing the lyrics, and the mom guilt sets in: I’m a shit mom, my kids are singing the words “won’t you come and put it down on me?”
 YIKES.
-Now you can listen to a total kid version that doesn’t insinuate anything sexual, and not be a shit mom.
+Well, thanks to Kidz Bop, you can listen to a kid-friendly version that doesn’t insinuate anything sexual.
+Poof.
+You’re no longer a shit mom.

 My kids prefer the radio, and in all honesty, they do know the lyrics from the songs on the radio.
 When I pop in the Kidz Bop albums, the kids kind of look at me with a cocked head, like a dog who hears a whistle.
 You know the pose.
-It’s there “What the f$%& face.”
-It’s the “Those aren’t the lyrics like the radio” looks I get from the rearview mirror that crack me up.
-I crack up, because for a long time the kids sing the actual song lyrics from the original versions over the Kidz Bop kids.
-However, slowly they begin to adjust and start singing the kid-friendly lyrics.
-It happens quickly, and it makes me feel like I’m not such a shit mom.
+It’s there “what the f$%&” faces.
+It’s the “those aren’t the lyrics like the radio (or explicit ones from Spotify” looks I get from the rearview mirror that crack me up.
+I crack up, because the kids sing the actual song lyrics from the original versions OVER the Kidz Bop kids.

 It also makes The Boy smile whenever we get a new Kidz Bop CD.
 Since he broke his clavicle, I’ve been looking for all kinds of things to make the kid smile through the pain and discomfort.
 Music is always a great medicine in our home, and in our cars.